Awareness

 Common Fire Hazard Examples

-Water tanks must have defensible space
+Water tanks must have defensible space.

-Water tanks must have defensible space
+Water tanks must have defensible space.

 Tall grasses next to wood, siding and window